odinhg/INF368A_EXC1/README.md

 - 1x Drop out layer (p=0.2)
 - 1x Fully connected layer

-Full specifications can be seen in *backbone.py*.
+The model returns activation from the second last layer in its forward pass method so that we can easily extract embeddings later.
+Full specifications can be seen in `backbone.py`.

 ### Training
 - *Loss function:* Cross entropy loss